-You can likely buy a money order with a debit card, depending on where you go.
-Of course, cash is the most accepted option.
-However, USPS, some banks, and some grocery stores accept debit cards or cash for money orders.
-If you’re looking to pay for a money order with a credit card, the transaction will likely be processed as a cash advance, which carries high fees and is generally not recommended.
-For the list of stores that sell money orders, see our article Where Can I Get a Money Order?
+Short Answer: You can buy a money order with a debit card at select locations.
+USPS, certain banks, and some grocery and convenience stores accept debit cards for money orders.
+Some locations also allow you to pay for a money order with a credit card, though the transaction will likely be processed as a cash advance.
+Cash advances carry high fees and are generally not recommended.
+For more details on buying a money order with a debit or credit card, see below.

 In This Article